 Check out Jackson Goldstone's Red Bull Hardline-winning Santa Cruz V10

-The reigning Junior World Champ and rising Canadian downhill star Jackson Goldstone breaks down his Santa Cruz race rig.
+Reigning junior world champ and rising downhill star Jackson Goldstone gives us a breakdown of the Santa Cruz bike that helped the Canadian racer win Red Bull Hardline.

-Jackson Goldstone has stunned the MTB community by winning Red Bull Hardline at his first attempt.
+Jackson Goldstone has proven himself to be one of the most exciting up-and-coming riders in modern-day downhill racing.

-It was an amazing achievement that capped an impressive year for the 18-year-old from Squamish, British Columbia.
-Already 2021 overall World Cup and Junior World Champion, he added a second overall title in 2022.
-His run time at the 2022 Vallnord World Cup, meanwhile, would have been fast enough to win the elite class as well.
+The 2021 overall World Cup and Junior World Champion added the 2022 overall to his already impressive junior career, while his run time at the Vallnord World Cup would have been fast enough to win the elite class too.

-Before hanging up his helmet for the end of the 2022 season he made his way over to Wales to compete in his first-ever Red Bull Hardline.
-Regarded as the toughest course in the world of mountain biking, he was soon keeping pace with the experienced heads, and proving that he could do more than hold his own on the biggest stage.
+Before hanging up his helmet for the end of the 2022 season, though, he made his way over to Wales to compete at Red Bull Hardline.
+Regarded as the toughest course in the world of mountain biking, the Squamish ripper was soon keeping pace with the experienced heads and proving that he can hold his own on the biggest stage.

-Come race day, Jackson simply blew the field away.
+Come race day, he blew the field away.
 He glided over gaps and made the technical terrain look like sections of a blue trail as he stayed in the green from top to bottom.
-The final two riders, Adam Brayton and Bernard Kerr, couldn't keep things upright, handing Goldstone victory – making him the event's youngest-ever winner, the first non-Brit champ, and the first rider to make the podium on debut.
-Pretty amazing stuff.
+The final two riders, Adam Brayton and Bernard Kerr, couldn't keep things upright, handing Goldstone victory – making him the event's youngest ever winner and first non-Brit champ.

 4 min